FREQUENTLY ASKED QUESTIONS

 Technically, yes, the software will run it.
-However, ancestry.com is missing some key genes in the data file, so we recommend using the raw DNA data file from 23andme.com.
-That said, some people still would like to run the report using the ancestry.com data file so they don’t have to purchase a new one from 23andme.
-The Nutrition Genome Report tests close to 100 genes.
+However, ancestry.com is missing some key genes in the data file, so we recommend using the raw DNA data file from 23andme.com from the V4 chip only, not V5 (txt. file from before August 2017).
+The Nutrition Genome Report tests close to 85 genes.
 Here is what may be missing in the ancestry file and will help you make the decision.

 4. Do you test BRCA1 or BRCA2?

 No. Other DNA repair genes are analyzed and there is a section on ways to improve BRCA1 and BRCA2 (and other tumor suppressor genes) through diet if you have variants in a certain DNA repair gene.

 5. Do you analyze genes for hormones and neurotransmitters?

 Yes.
 Genes involved in estrogen, progesterone, testosterone and all the neurotransmitters are analyzed.
 These genes can be very useful for understanding mental and emotional health.

 6. When do I receive the generated report?

 Once you purchase your Nutrition Genome DNA kit and send it to the lab, your analysis will be emailed to you in 2-3 weeks using a HIPPA compliant process.

 If you are running an old V4 file from 23andme (before August 2017), you can upload the DNA txt. file and have your analysis emailed to you in minutes.